Titanium (David Guetta song): Chart performance

 "Titanium" also reached the top 10 in the charts of Belgium, Canada, Denmark, Finland, Germany, Ireland, Italy, The Netherlands, Norway, Spain, Sweden and Switzerland.
 On the UK Singles Chart, "Titanium" debuted at number 16 on 20 August 2011, and fell to number 31 the following week.
 The song descended the UK Singles Chart for three consecutive weeks and eventually fell out of the top 100.
 Upon its release as a single in December 2011, "Titanium" re-entered the UK Singles Chart at number 61 on 14 January 2012, and climbed to number eight the following week.
 On 11 February 2012, it peaked at number one, and became Guetta's fifth number-one single on the chart and Sia's first.
 The song also reached number one on the UK Dance Chart.
-"Titanium" was certified quintuple platinum by the British Phonographic Industry (BPI), denoting sales and streams of 3,000,000.
+"Titanium" was certified six-times platinum by the British Phonographic Industry (BPI), denoting sales and streams of 3,600,000 units.
 "Titanium" was the fourth best-selling single of 2012 in the UK, and it has sold over one million copies there as of February 2013.

 In the United States, the song debuted on the Billboard Hot 100 at number 66 on the issue dated 27 August 2011.
 After it was released to US radio in April 2012, "Titanium" reached a new peak of number seven on the issue dated 21 July 2012, and became Guetta's fourth top-ten single on the Hot 100.
 It also peaked at number three on the Hot Dance Club Songs chart, and number three on the Mainstream Top 40 chart.
 "Titanium" was certified double platinum by the Recording Industry Association of America (RIAA).
 As of March 2014, the song has sold 3,852,000 copies in the U.S.

 Music video

 Background and reception

 The music video for "Titanium" was directed by David Wilson.
 It was filmed in December 2011 in Sainte-Marthe-sur-le-Lac and at Dorval-Jean-XXIII High School, in the province of Quebec, Canada.
 A 14-second preview of the video was uploaded to Guetta's official YouTube account on 16 December 2011.
 The preview showed a young boy (played by actor Ryan Lee) in the smoky woods running away from a SWAT team of men.
 The video then closes with the caption, "The Music Video Coming Soon".
 The full video premiered online on 20 December 2011.
 Neither Guetta nor Sia appear in the video.
-Jason Lipshutz of Billboard magazine noted that "the supernatural scene and suburban setting" in the video recall the science fiction film Super 8 (2011), in which Lee stars.
+Jason Lipshutz of Billboard noted that "the supernatural scene and suburban setting" in the video recall the science fiction film Super 8 (2011), in which Lee stars.
 Becky Bain of Idolator wrote that, "The video is beautifully shot, and is courageous enough not to answer all its mysteries."
 A writer for Capital FM called it a "very cinematic video".
-It is the most successful music video of the artist's career with over 2 billion views on YouTube.